 Fear of someone your dog doesn’t know looks different.

-When a dog is afraid of something or someone unfamiliar that’s coming at him, he’s likely to get into a defensive posture that signals he’s ready to fight, Horwitz says.
+When dogs are afraid of something or someone unfamiliar that’s coming at them, they are likely to get into a defensive posture that signals they are ready to fight, Horwitz says.

 It’s likely that your dog will “go rigid and tall, trying to make himself look bigger than he is, and his tail will go up very high and stiff,” she says.
 The dog is hoping the threat will just go away.

 Crying can be another area of misunderstanding.
 Many owners think a dog that’s whining is trying to signal pain, when in fact many times dogs will whine just to get you to get up from your computer and pay attention to them.
 They may also whine because they’re anxious, Horwitz says.
-If your dog is whining, check him over to make sure he’s not in pain.
-If you give him attention and he still doesn’t stop, call your vet.
+If your dog is whining, check them over to make sure they are not in pain.
+If you give them attention and they still don’t stop, call your vet.